pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         :raises ValueError: This is raised when the chosen hash algorithm is too large for the key size.

+    .. method:: decrypt(ciphertext, padding, backend)

+        .. versionadded:: 0.4

+        Decrypt data that was encrypted via the public key.

+        :param bytes ciphertext: The ciphertext to decrypt.

+        :param padding: An instance of a
+            :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricPadding`
+            provider.

+        :param backend: A
+            :class:`~cryptography.hazmat.backends.interfaces.RSABackend`
+            provider.

+        :return bytes: Decrypted data.

+        :raises cryptography.exceptions.UnsupportedAlgorithm: This is raised if
+            the provided ``backend`` does not implement
+            :class:`~cryptography.hazmat.backends.interfaces.RSABackend` or if
+            the backend does not support the chosen hash or padding algorithm.

+        :raises TypeError: This is raised when the padding is not an :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricPadding`
+            provider.

+        :raises ValueError: This is raised when the chosen hash algorithm is too large for the key size.

+        :raises cryptography.exceptions.InvalidDecryption: This is raised if
+            decryption fails due to invalid ciphertext.

 .. class:: RSAPublicKey(public_exponent, modulus)